sci-42ver/SICP_SDF/sicp_notes.md

             then?
 ## @%%check *underlined* words in the *chapter and section prefaces*
 Different from SDF, here the preface doesn't give one systematic introduction of each chapter.
-- up to section 4.3 included and chapter 3.
+- up to section 4.4 included and chapter 4.
 ### TODO
 - chapter 3
   - > a more mechanistic but less theoretically tractable environment model of computation "substitution model" seems to be "more mechanistic but less theoretically tractable"...
 ## @%%*em* tracking when reading the book (Read *before doing the related exercises*)
-- up to section 4.4 "Rules" (included).
+- up to section 4.4 (included).
 ## @%%to reread after reading later chapters (strikethrough to mark already read)
 tracked up to section 2.5 (included) by searching "chapter", "section" and "*exercise*" (*the 3rd*  began from chapter 3 since in the former chapters I will just do the exercises when they are referred to.
 But that may probably lack some background knowledge when doing exercises a bit earlier).
 ### ~~1.2~~